didsay/hello-wrod/README.md

 # hello-wrod
-This is my first GIT article.
+This is my first GIT library.